snowplow/documentation/docs/enriching-your-data/available-enrichments/custom-javascript-enrichment/index.md

 ## Do's and Don'ts

-Manipulating your event stream with Javascript is bother powerful and can be dangerous.
+Manipulating your event stream with Javascript is powerful but can be dangerous.

 ### Do: